Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Kyowa-kai is not only an association that focuses on day-to-day production activities, but also a partner that takes a long-term perspective and together creates future value for Toyoda Gosei.
 We will use these strengthened activities as an opportunity to actively exchange opinions with people at Toyoda Gosei to enhance our partnership and promote activities for the realization of Toyoda Gosei’s business strategy.

-President of Kondo Seisakusho Co., Ltd. and Chairman of the Toyoda Gosei Kyowa-kai
+President of Kondo Seisakusho Co., Ltd. Chairman, Toyoda Gosei Kyowa-kai

 Collaborating with Toyoda Gosei with the aim of growth for both of our companies